ErikMisencik/BCML-models-datasets/README.md

-# BCML-models-datasets
+# Files for Generating memes captions
-datasets for meme caption generation made for my bachelor thesis
+datasets and trained models for meme caption generation made for my bachelor thesis